 Centerpoint’s affiliated partnership organizations include:

 Howard Center, Inc,, a Vermont non-profit agency with AHS Department of Mental Health accreditation as a designated agency for mental health and developmental disability services and with approval as a preferred provider with the VDH Division of Alcohol and Abuse Programs.
 (To learn more about Howard Center, click here)

 NFI Vermont, a Vermont non-profit agency with AHS Department of Mental Health accreditation as a specialized services agency for distinctive youth and family mental health services and with accreditations through the Agency of Education (To learn more about NFI Vermont, click here).

 Matrix Health Systems, PC is a specialty practice of mental health, psychological, and psychiatric services, including Otter Creek Associates.
 All three organizations are covered healthcare providers as defined by the Federal Health Insurance Portability and Accountability Act.
 (To learn more about Matrix Health Systems, click here).

 As a Partnership Board with governance authority, ‘host’ partner organizations have responsibility for establishing and maintaining policies and procedures that are in compliance with all Federal, State, and Local laws, rules, and regulatory requirements.

 Centerpoint’s array of services and supports are governed accordingly, with polices and procedures as matched to the scopes of services defined within the partnership agreement.
-This is inclusive of, and not limited to:
+This is inclusive of:

 Agency policies and procedures related to the provision of designated agency programs and services provided through Centerpoint are governed by Howard Center, Inc.